 Amber reached out to Twitch streamer StronkGamer and asked for some Cooking With Heat graphics and overlays.
 This was a real turning point in the production of the show, as Cooking With Heat finally took on some branding.
 It seemed like the show's production quality and technology was improving every month.

 In July of 2016, Brent and Amber moved to a new apartment.
 One with a giant orange-y kitchen and tons of space to set up a cooking show.
 A new layout started to take form.
 One with more scenes, more cameras, better software, and even better equipment.

-Starting in January 2017, Amber and Brent invited friends to join and act as a production crew, following along with chat, asking the chefs questions about their process, and booting trolls.
-Amy helps contribute to recipes on the Cooking With Heat website, as well as bring fresh new ideas for recipes to make on the show.
+Starting in January 2017, Amber and Brent invited friends to join and act as a guests, following along with chat, asking the chefs questions about their process, and booting trolls.
+The PH16 community helps contribute to recipes on the Cooking With Heat website, as well as bring fresh new ideas for recipes to make on the show.